quangthangisme/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ModelInterfaces.puml" width="450" />

 Storing `Contact`, `Todo`, and `Event` share many similarities, so we extract common methods into abstract classes.
+Yes, we know that we are geniuses at naming things.

 <puml src="diagrams/ManagerClassDiagram.puml" width="1000" />